 4. Bhagwan Mahaveer Wildlife Sanctuary/Dudhsagar Falls

-One of the most visited wildlife parks in Goa is Mahaveer National Park, for its splendid waterfalls – Dudhsagar, which is in full vigour post the monsoons.
+One of the most visited wildlife parks in Goa is Mahaveer National Park, for its splendid waterfalls – Dudhsagar, which is in full vigor post the monsoons.
 The waterfalls are so popular that the forest officials had to limit the permit every day to conserve the area.

-You have to book your tickets to the wildlife area at the entrance, where a group of 7 people are taken in batches in Jeeps through the reserve area to the foot of the falls.
+You have to book your tickets to the wildlife area at the entrance, where a group of 7 people is taken in batches in Jeeps through the reserve area to the foot of the falls.
 A small walk further leads to the magnificent waterfalls.
 You are allowed to spend 1.5 hours exploring the area, and you should board the same Jeep that would take you back to the entrance.
 There is often a long queue for the tickets with people arriving since morning.
 So it’s better to plan your time accordingly.
 The last tickets are sold at around 3:30 PM and the national park closes around 5:30 PM.
 The charge is about 400 INR per person, and you need to mandatorily rent life jackets that cost an additional 30 INR.

-Beaches are the heart of Goa’s attractions and given a long coastal strip up for the travelers to explore, there is a beach for every kind of traveler!
+The beaches are the heart of Goa’s attractions and given a long coastal strip up for the travelers to explore, there is a beach for every kind of traveler!
 Going by the regions, here’s how you can make the most of Goa’s beaches.

 1. North Goa

 The beaches in the north are more popular among the hippies and backpackers, and travelers who stay long in Goa prefer staying in North Goa.
 Morjim, Ashwem, Arambol, Kalacha and Querim are the beaches in the stretch with Morjim ideal for having fun, Querim being the non-crowded beach, Kalacha being known for its small sweet-water lake and Arambol for its flea market.